renaissance-benchmarks/renaissance-benchmarks.github.io/_posts/2022-01-xx-renaissance-0-14-0.md

 which enabled migrating the `apache-spark` benchmarks from Scala 2.12 to Scala 2.13.
 In addition, Scala 2.13 benchmarks were updated to use Scala 2.13.8.
-The internal changes make it easier to run individual benchmarks in what we call _standalone mode_, which is desired in some use cases.
+The internal changes make it easier to run individual benchmarks in what we call _standalone mode_, which is desired for GraalVM Native Image benchmarking.

 The source code of the benchmarks remains unchanged, but updates to some of their dependencies may affect the code executed at runtime.
 Some of the